ModelOriented/fairmodels/README.md

 ## Overview

-`FairModels` is package for fairness audit and visualization.
+`fairmodels` is package for fairness audit and visualization.
 Uses models explained with [DALEX](https://modeloriented.github.io/DALEX) and calculates fairness metrics based on confusion matrix for protected group.
 Allows to compare and gain information about various machine learning models. *Make sure your models are classifying protected groups similarly*.